 Burden of Valve Disease

-As many as 5 million Americans have been diagnosed with heart valve disease (HVD) which involves damage to one or more of the heart’s valves.
+At least 5 million Americans have heart valve disease (HVD) which involves damage to one or more of the heart’s valves.
 While some types are not serious, others can lead to major complications—including death.

 Most HVD involves a damaged valve that disrupts blood flow by not opening or closing properly.
 Regurgitation is when a valve does not fully close and allows blood to leak backwards.
 It is also commonly called insufficiency, or a leaky valve.
 Stenosis is when a valve does not fully open to allow enough blood to flow through.
 It is also commonly called a sticky, narrowed, or stiff valve.
 Each of the four valves can have regurgitation or stenosis (sometimes both), although the aortic and mitral valves are most likely to be damaged.